 The I-CALT’s mission is to develop, research, validate and disseminate instructional practices and materials that enhance the achievement of all students, including those with learning disabilities and others at-risk for failure.

 I-CALT instructional routines and supports are developed for use in general education classes.
 These procedures respond to rigorous national and state standards, particularly those focusing on higher order reasoning about critical content.

-Students with learning disabilities are an important focus of I-CALT research.
-In addition, performance data are often collected on students at risk for school failure, as well as students who are average achieving and high achieving.
+Students with learning disabilities are an important focus of I-CALT research based on long-standing goals of the KUCRL.
+In addition, I-CALT embraces procedures that also address and support the performance of a wide range of students, including those identified as at risk for school failure, as well as students who are average achieving and high achieving.
 This is in response to understandings that content area teachers will adopt new instructional procedures only if they help all students to engage and learn.

 The goal is to reach general education teachers, special education teachers who support students in inclusive content classrooms, and those who co-teach in those classrooms.